What Is Specific Gravity? How Do You Measure It?

 It’s used to define the weight or density of a substance as compared to the density of an equal volume of a reference substance at a specified temperature.

-Specific gravity for liquids is almost always measured with reference point to water with the temperature at 4 °C or 39.2 °F.
+Specific gravity for liquids is almost always measured with a reference point to water with the temperature at 4 °C or 39.2 °F.

 Table of Contents